Manarein/HelveHammerSoundMod/README.md

 A client side mod that allows a custom sound to be played for the helve hammer and adjusting of its volume.
 This mod only changes the sound for the helvehammer and nothing else.

-Only the 1.22 release candidates have been tested but all versions should work with this if it doesn't please leave a comment so I may fix it.
+Only the 1.22 release candidates have been tested but all versions should work with this if it doesn't please post an issue so I may fix it :)